aws-samples/eks-workshop/content/prerequisites/workspaceiam.md

 {{% notice info %}}
 Cloud9 normally manages IAM credentials dynamically.
-This isn't currently compatible with the aws-iam-authenticator plugin, so we will disable it and rely on the IAM role instead.
+This isn't currently compatible with the EKS IAM authentication, so we will disable it and rely on the IAM role instead.
 {{% /notice %}}

 - Return to your workspace and click the sprocket, or launch a new tab to open the Preferences tab